-Alternative charges on section 193.
+Alternative charges on section 193

-, 20 That you, on or about the day of 4. , in the course of the inquiry into before stated at in evidence that and that you, on or about the day , 20 of , at , in the course of the trial of , before , stated in evidence that one of which statements you either knew or believed to be false, did not believe to be true, and thereby committed an offence punishable under section 193 of the Penal Code (Chapter 22).
+,20 4.
+That you, on or about the day of , in the course of the inquiry into before stated at in evidence that and that you, on or about the dav of ,20 , in the course of the trial , at of , before , stated in evidence that one of which statements you either knew or believed to be false, did not believe to be true, and thereby committed an offence punishable under section 193 of the Penal Code (Chapter 22).